MinusGix/bg3/mod-mgr/README.md

     - At worst, we can implement some weird pagination.
   - Are the various sizes good or at least decent?

 - Scrolling in the settings for small height lets bottom options get cut off.

+- I think some pieces of the UI could be moved to the lib instead.

 ## Notable Missing Features
 - Basically everything